yurijvolkov/insilico/README.md

 # Deep Feature Selection (DFS) exploration

-Exploring DFS (Deep feature selection) as test task @ Insilico

 In this work was done research about feature selection.

 Our goal was to prove or to refute usefulness of DFS using our data.

+DFS implemented as it described in https://pdfs.semanticscholar.org/ac2a/c075773cc936a206c3ebb2339376d586bcbd.pdf

+Work was done as test task @ Insilico

 ## Technologies :
 * **Language** : Python3.6